Robert Mueller Bombshell: Ukraine Politician Who Worked With Michael Cohen On 'Peace Plan' Will Testify Friday

-In a new bombshell revelation coming out of the Russia collusion investigation run by Special Counsel Robert Mueller, a pro-Russian Ukrainian politician who worked closely with Donald Trump’s personal lawyer and “fixer” Michael Cohen will testify to a grand jury on Friday, according to a scoop by the news site Politico on Monday.
+In a new bombshell revelation coming out of the Russia collusion investigation run by Special Counsel Robert Mueller, a pro-Russian Ukrainian politician who worked closely with Donald Trump’s personal lawyer and “fixer” Michael Cohen, will testify to a grand jury on Friday, according to a scoop by the news site Politico on Monday.
 Andrey Artemenko found himself at the center of a political firestorm in his own country when he collaborated with Cohen and another Trump associate, Felix Sater, on a so-called Ukraine “peace plan” that would have allowed Trump to lift sanctions on Russia.

 Artemenko told Politico that he received a subpoena from Mueller’s team last week and plans to honor the subpoena, appearing in person before the grand jury at the end of this week.
 While he said that he was not told exactly what Mueller’s investigators plan to ask him, he assumed that the questioning will focus on the “back channel” peace plan that Cohen delivered to Trump’s then-National Security Adviser Michael Flynn in February of 2017.